Silver wants apology for 'reckless' post; Irving offers none

 Silver added that he will be meeting with Irving in person within the next week.
 The league’s first statement, clearly in reference to Irving’s tweet, said “hate speech of any kind is unacceptable and runs counter to the NBA’s values of equality, inclusion and respect.”

-Earlier this week, the National Basketball Players Association put out similar sentiments.
+The National Basketball Players Association also put out a statement this week echoing the NBA’s original comments.
 The NBPA also did not mention Irving by name; Irving is a vice president of the union and a member of its executive committee.

+Asked what in the film he disagreed with, Irving responded: “I think some of the criticism of the Jewish faith and the community for sure.
+Some points made in there that were unfortunate.”

+During his first comments since a combative press conference Saturday in which he defended his right to post, Irving was asked specifically about his beliefs regarding the Holocaust.

 AP Basketball Writer Tim Reynolds contributed to this report.